-Peter is responsible for Standard Chartered’s Greater China and North East Asian Corporate Finance business covering Greater China, Korea and Japan.
-This includes Project and Export Finance, Structured Trade Finance, Leverage Finance, Leasing and Asset Secured Finance, Principal Finance, Equity Capital Markets, Mergers and Acquisitions advisory (M&A).
-He joined in April 2013 from UBS where he had spent a career of some 24 years, including, Head of Asian Equity Capital Markets, Head of Asian Investment Banking, Chief Executive of UBS Middle East and most recently Chairman of Global Capital Markets, Asia.
+Peter Burnett is responsible for Standard Chartered’s Greater China and North Asia Corporate Finance business covering Greater China, Korea and Japan.
+This encompasses all Term Lending, Loan Syndications, Leveraged and Structured Solutions, Shipping and Aircraft Finance, M&A and Project & Export Finance.
+He is a member of the Executive Committee of Standard Chartered Bank (Hong Kong) Ltd, and serves as the Chairman of the “One Belt, One Road” Committee for the Hong Kong Association of Banks.
+Peter was Vice Chairman of the British Chamber of Commerce from 2016, and became Chairman in 2018.
+Prior to joining Standard Chartered in April 2013, he spent a career of some 24 years with UBS, including, Head of Asian Equity Capital Markets, Head of Asian Investment Banking, Chief Executive of UBS Middle East and most recently Chairman of Global Capital Markets, Asia.
 Peter first came to Asia in 1994 to work on a large financing in Indonesia.
 He settled in Hong Kong in 1996 where, apart from three and a half years in the Middle East, he has lived ever since.
 He has a long association with the region and has worked with a large number of Hong Kong and Hong Kong based corporate and Government entities.
 He is a graduate of Oxford University and a Member of the Institute of Chartered Accountants in England & Wales.
 Peter, who was born in India, is married with three daughters.

 Andrew is the Executive Director of the Chamber and is responsible for the Chamber’s overall management, its financial status and staff.
 Andrew took over as Executive Director in April 2015 and has extensive experience of living and working in Hong Kong and China from his previous career in the UK Foreign Office.

-Mr. Dodwell is a public policy consultant and former Financial Times journalist who has worked in Hong Kong for the greater part of the past three decades.
-As such, he has deep roots into the Hong Kong Government, into the Legislative Council, and the media community which can be of help to the British Chamber in its marketing and communications initiatives.
+Mr. Dodwell is a public policy consultant and former Financial Times journalist who has worked in Hong Kong for over three decades.
+As such, he has deep roots into the Hong Kong Government, into the Legislative Council, and the media community which can be of help to the British Chamber as it reaches out to inform and influence local policy making.
 He is intensively involved in think-tank work for government agencies and pro bono organisations, and has sat on a number of Government advisory bodies, positioning him well to reflect business views in general, and the views of British business in particular, in a wide range of policy areas.
-As Executive Director of the HK-APEC Trade Policy Group he also maintains intensive involvement in APEC-wide policy discussion on trade and investment liberalisation and protectionism.
+As Executive Director of the HK-APEC Trade Policy Group he maintains on behalf of Hong Kong Business intensive involvement in APEC-wide policy discussion on trade and investment liberalization and protectionism.

 David has lived and worked in Hong Kong since 2011 and in Asia since 2008 having previously being based in Singapore.
 He is married with two children studying in Hong Kong.
 David is responsible for EY’s consulting practice in Hong Kong as well as being the lead Asia-Pacific partner for one of the firms’ largest global clients.
 David was responsible for EY’s admission to the Chamber as a Sterling member and is passionate around ensuring that EY contributes positively to the Chamber’s agenda across multiple fronts.
 He sees strong alignment between EY’s strategy in Hong Kong and Asia - Pacific and the Chambers broader aims to serve its membership.